stegua/MyBlogEntries/GomoryCut/README.md

 ## Introduction
 This directory contains a simple program (`cpx_gomory.c`) that takes as input a **small** linear integr program, solves the Linear Programming relaxation using CPLEX, and generates Gomory cuts from the optimal tableu computed by CPLEX.

+For a short blog post about this example, go to my [Spaghetti Optimization blog](https://stegua.github.io).

 Given a problem with _n_ variables and _m_ constraints, the problem is:

 	min { cx | Ax <= b, x >= 0, x integer }